 When You receive care outside the Claims Administrator's service area, You may receive it from one of three kinds of Providers.
-Providers that contract with the local Blue Cross and/or Blue Shield Licensee in that geographic area ("Host Blue") as a preferred Provider are paid at the In-Network Provider level and will not bill You for balances beyond any Deductible, Copayment and/or Coinsurance for Covered Services.
-Providers that contract with the Host Blue as a participating Provider are paid at the Out-of-Network Provider level and may bill You for balances beyond any Deductible, Copayment.
-Some Providers ("Out-of-Network Provider level and may bill You for balances beyond any Deductible, Copayment and/or Coinsurance.
+Providers that contract with the local Blue Cross and/or Blue Shield Licensee in that geographic area ("Host Blue") as a preferred Provider are paid at the In-Network Provider level and will not bill You for balances beyond any Deductible, copayment and/or Coinsurance for Covered Services.
+Providers that contract with the Host Blue as a participating Provider are paid at the Out-of-Network Provider level and may bill You for balances beyond any Deductible, copayment and/or Coinsurance.
 Some Providers ("Out-of-Network Providers") don't contract with the Host Blue.
 The Claims Administrator further explains below how these different kinds of Providers are paid.